spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/demo-systems/index.html.md

 For questions about what demo sample projects are available or peer assistance with troubleshooting your failed pipeline job, please ask in the `#cs-questions` Slack channel.

 Please tag `@Jeff Martin` in one of the following Slack channels with any questions or requests related to infrastructure or access requests.
-* `#demo-systems` is for SA, TAM, and PSE team members with questions or needing technical assistance.
+* `#demo-systems` is for SA, CSM, and PSE team members with questions or needing technical assistance.
 No longer for training/workshop related posts.
 * `#demo-systems-workshops` is for workshop-related discussions.
 * `#demo-systems-ps-education` is for ILT/SPT/etc related discussions for Professional Services.
 * `#sandbox-cloud-questions` is for help and support with the Sandbox Cloud